susantiyuni/precursor-retrieval/README.md

 This repository contains the [`source code`](./src) and [`dataset`](./data) for:

-- Reproducing the proposed __SchemaPathRank__, a _scholarly lineage-aware_ precursor retrieval framework over heterogeneous knowledge graphs
+- Reproducing the proposed __SchemaPathRank__, a _scholarly lineage-aware_ precursor retrieval framework over heterogeneous knowledge graphs (details in our paper).
 - Running all baseline methods from the paper
 - Computing evaluation metrics reported in the paper, including significance testing result
 - (Optionally) generating custom query–candidate pools using the constructed zbMATH knowledge graph